 Attend a Meeting

-People Power Action holds meetings on the last Tuesday of the month.
-Transportation tokens and food are provided, and children are welcome!
+Due to COVID-19, People Power Action has shifted to hosting meetings by phone on the last Tuesday of the month.
 To learn more, contact Kristi Matthews, Grassroots Advocacy Coordinator at 202-328-1262 or Kristi@legalclinic.org.

 Participate in a People Power Action Training